James Nyakuni

-James Nyakuni is a businessman and entrepreneur in Uganda.
-He is the founder, owner, and managing director of Gaagaa Bus Services Limited.
-He was reported in 2007 to be one of the wealthiest individuals in Uganda.
+James Nyakuni is a Ugandan businessman and entrepreneur who is the founder, owner, and managing director of Gaagaa Bus Services Limited.
+He was reported in 2007 to be one of the wealthiest Ugandans.

-Background
+Early life

-He was born in Arua District, circa 1970.
+He was born in Arua District of Uganda, circa 1970.
 He dropped out of school in Primary 7.

+Career

-He started out by making earthen building bricks.
-He then rented a stall in the market, where he sold fabricated metal products.
+He started out by making earthen building bricks before rented a stall in the market, where he sold fabricated metal products.
 Later, he opened a shop selling bicycle parts.
 When he started trading in cigarettes and automobile fuel, his business required him to travel to Nairobi, Kenya several times a year.
 On such trips, he learned new business skills and made new business contacts.
 He followed up by opening a second shop across the border in northeastern Democratic Republic of the Congo.
 Finally, he entered the transportation business.

 Businesses and investments

 His business interests include the Coca-Cola distribution franchise for the West Nile sub-region, Gaagaa Bus Services Limited, whose vehicles offer round-the clock transportation between Arua and Kampala, apartment complexes and other rental real estate in Arua and Kampala, and a fleet of long-haul trucks.